 - Characters with homing shots can simply "fire and forget" whether the targets are spread out or in one spot on the screen.
-But homing-shot characters also tend to have poor damage output and slow speed, making them Awesome but Impractical sometimes.
+But homing-shot characters also tend to have poor damage output and slow speed, and their shots can home in on lower-priority targets, making them Awesome but Impractical sometimes.

 - Nintendo Hard: The genre is well known for its relentless challenge, especially since it has its roots in arcade games, where difficulty is necessary to allow players to eventually put in more coins or hand the machine over to the next player and their money, generating profit for the arcade.
 Modern Bullet Hell games, particularly their True Final Bosses, contribute to the genre's "oh my god this crap is bloody impossible" image.

 - Power-Up: Often by destroying unique item enemies.
 Some other games use Experience Points, and a few games, even modern ones, eschew powerups altogether.

 - Scoring Points: A staple of the genre.
 Older games typically just amount to "kill enemies and collect point items", but newer games generally have more complex scoring systems, sometimes requiring dexterity or a guide to figure out.